kristjanbjarni/home-assistant-packages/README.md

 Weather information from vedur.is.
 The weather card is named `weather.vedur_is`.
 Just add this as any other normal weather card.
 The integration calls XML services as specified in [Gagnaveita - XML þjónusta] every 10 minutes for temperature data and every hour for forecast data.
 The XML data is cached locally in folder /config/www/vedur_is.

 ### Customizing what weather station to use for vedur.is
 Default weather station is Reykjavík with id=1.
 You can find out other ids by checking [Veðurstöðvar].
 Click on `Upplýsingar` and find out the `Stöðvanúmer`.
-You can then go to `Developer tools` and find the entity `input_number.vedurstod` and change the state to the selected id number or simply add this entity to a dashboard and modify the station id directly there.
+You can then go to `Developer tools` and find the entity `input_number.vedur_vedurstod` and change the state to the selected id number or simply add this entity to a dashboard and modify the station id directly there.

 ### Display text weather description in a markdown card.
 You can display vedur.is weather description for the capital Reykjavik and the whole country in a markdown card by adding a mark down card and specifying for example this content: